-For no reason that I can see, on the old grounds of this historic site, this award winning historic site, are three robotic dinosaurs.
+For no reason that I can see, on the old grounds of this historic site, this award-winning historic site, are three robotic dinosaurs.
 They move around, their mouths open and close, they roar at the children.
-This is a site of industrial heritage, and features the conservation of a 110 year old kiln that was used to develop the first Noritake plate.
-The company still trades today, and throughout Japan, Norikate tablewear is a household name.
+This is a site of industrial heritage and features the conservation of a 110-year-old kiln that was used to develop the first Noritake plate.
+The company still trades today, and throughout Japan, Norikate tableware is a household name.

 Also, for reasons I can’t explain, there are thousands of dragonflies here too.
 I am not sure what it is about bricks that dragonflies like, but there are so many that everywhere I walk I have to avoid being hit by one of the stray insects as they dart about without a care.
 No cages for the dragonflies.

 My final stop today is Nagoya Castle.
 Every city I go to has its own tower and castle.
 Nagoya Castle is probably a twenty-minute walk from Noritake Gardens.
 When I finally get there it is 5 pm, the Genkan closed thirty minutes ago.
 Bolted shut.
 The sign on the stone walls tells me not to climb, so it looks like I am out of options.
 At least I can see the whole castle from a walkway going over the busy intersection.

 After the castle, I go back to the hotel and rent a laptop for three days. ¥3000.
 I write for three or four hours, and the time drifts by.
 I have made plans to meet Nick at half ten.
 A Canadian guy I met back in Tokyo who lives in Nagoya.